-In general, students will fall into one of two groups: (1) those whose parent or legal guardian is able to provide documentation bearing his or her name and address; and (2) those whose parent/legal guardian cannot document his or her own residence because of extenuating circumstances, including, but not limited to, that the family's household is multi-generational.
+In general, students will fall into one of two groups: (1) those whose parent or legal guardian is able to provide documentation bearing his or her name and address; and (2) those whose parent or legal guardian cannot document his or her own residence because of extenuating circumstances including, but not limited to, that the family's household is multi-generational.
 Different documentation is required for each circumstance.

 - 1. Parent(s) or legal guardian(s) that maintains his or her own residence: The parent or legal guardian must complete and sign a form indicating his or her name, the name of the school district, school site, or charter school in which the student is being enrolled, and provide one of the following documents, which bear the parent or legal guardian's full name and residential address or physical description of the property where the student resides (no P.O.
-Boxes): - Valid Arizona driver's license, Arizona identification card - Valid Arizona motor vehicle registration - Property deed - Mortgage documents - Property tax bill - Rental agreement or lease (including Section 8 agreement) - Utility bill (water, electric, gas, cable, phone) - Bank or credit card statement - W-2 wage statement - Payroll stub - Certificate of tribal enrollment or other identification issued by a recognized Indian tribe - Other documentation from a state, tribal, or federal agency (Social Security Administration, Veterans' Administration, Arizona Department of Economic Security, etc.) - 2.
-Parent(s) or legal guardian(s) that does not maintain his or her own residence: The parent or legal guardian must complete and sign a form indicating his or her name, the name of the school district, school site, or charter school in which the student is being enrolled, and submit a signed, notarized affidavit bearing the name and address of the person who maintains the residence where the student lives attesting to the fact that the student resides at that address, along with a document from the bulleted list above bearing the name and address of the person who maintains the residence.
+Boxes): - Valid Arizona driver's license, Arizona identification card - Valid Arizona motor vehicle registration - Valid Arizona Address Confidentiality Program authorization card - Property deed/Mortgage documents - Property tax bill - Rental agreement or lease (including Section 8 agreement or off-base military housing) - Utility bill (water, electric, gas, cable, phone) - Bank or credit card statement - W-2 wage statement - Payroll stub - Certificate of tribal enrollment (506 Form) or other identification issued by a recognized Indian tribe located in Arizona - Other documentation from a state, tribal, or federal agency (Social Security Administration, Veterans' Administration, Arizona Department of Economic Security, etc.) - Temporary on-base billeting facility (for military families) - Under A.R.S. § 41-5001(A), school districts and charter schools must accept consular identification cards that are issued by a foreign government as a valid form of identification if the foreign government uses biometric verification techniques in issuing the consular identification card. - 2.
+Parent(s) or legal guardian(s) that does not maintain his or her own residence: The parent or legal guardian must have an affidavit of shared residency form completed indicating his or her name, the name of the school district, school site, or charter school in which the student is being enrolled, and submit a signed, notarized affidavit for the person who maintains the residence where the student lives attesting to the fact that the student resides at that address, along with a document from the bulleted list bearing the name and address of the person who maintains the residence.